pinkythegawd/ai-chatbot/README.md

 ## Support
 -------

-If you encounter any bugs, have suggestions, or need help, feel free to open an issue or contact pinkythegawd at your earliest convenience.
+If you encounter any bugs, have suggestions, or need help, feel free to open an issue or contact MikePinku at your earliest convenience.

 ## About
 -----

-**This website has been developed by pinkythegawd and his incredible AI powers.**
+**This website has been developed by MikePinku and his incredible AI powers.**

 [![pinkythegawd](./pinkythegawd.jpg)](https://github.com/pinkythegawd)

-**Made with ❤️ by pinkythegawd**
+**Made with ❤️ by MikePinku**